 Why Should I Recycle My Used Car?
-What Are the Environmental Benefits?
+What Are the Benefits?

 How are Cars Recycled?